About Motion Detection Issues

-- Check the “Detection Delay” menu option in SET mode, which is the delay between current capture and next capture, set “Detection Delay” to a lower value if you want more captures.
+- Check the “Detection Delay” in menu settings, which is the delay between current capture and next capture, set “Detection Delay” to a lower value if you want more captures.

 - Please make sure that the SD card doesn’t reach capacity.
 The default option is “Loop Recording” disabled, the camera will stop taking images when the SD card reaches capacity.

 - Make sure that you are using a good quality SD card in your camera.
-We recommend SD/SDHC/SHXC Class10 brand memory card (max capacity 128GB), such as SanDisk, Kingston, Toshiba, Samsung, etc.
+We recommend SD/SDHC/SHXC Class10 brand memory card, such as SanDisk, Kingston, Toshiba, Samsung, etc.

 - IMPORTANT: If you have used an SD card in another device before inserting it in your camera, you might want to try formatting the card using the “Format SD Card” menu option in SET mode (make sure you have backed up any important files first, as formatting will erase all previous files).
 In some cases, other devices may change the formatting of the SD card so that it will not work properly with the camera.
 Or if the SD card has been used for a long time, the SD card might be in unstable status and not able to accept data writing into, in this case, the camera behaves as not triggering and not taking pictures. so please re-format SD card and try again.

 - IMPORTANT: Check the batteries to make sure their power level is sufficient.
-If you are using rechargeable batteries, it would not take nighttime pictures or videos due to the low battery voltage and rechargeable batteries voltage generally drop down quickly.
+If you are using rechargeable batteries, it would not take nighttime pictures or videos due to the low battery voltage (generally nominal 1.2V and drops down quickly).
 Please use 1.5V batteries instead.

 - Run motion detection test by “Motion Test” menu option to check whether the motion sensor does work.

 The problem is generally caused by incorrect filesystem format on your SD card.
 Please format your SD card according the following steps: